How to Identify the Two Primary Root Causes of a Clutter Problem:

 If you decide to tackle the job yourself, take the time you need to get work done without overwhelming yourself.
 Take some time off work, get someone to watch the kids for the day, or whatever it takes to help you get back to feeling in control.
 Remind yourself that you were there once; you can get back there again.

 It is important not to feel guilty about asking for help or setting aside extra time to catch up.
 Also, be sure to only tackle one small job at a time to prevent overwhelm.
 Break larger jobs or/and rooms into small manageable chunks.

 When it is Best To Ask For Help.

 For those facing either a physical limitation due to an illness or the loss of a loved one, it is important to get some support.
 Sorting through a loved one’s belongings alone can be especially difficult, as this can ignite strong emotions.
 Having someone else there to be your rock to lean on, can help you make progress and keep you grounded.

 Relying on a trusted friend, family member, or another helper can enable you to move forward.
 Also, keep in mind that two people can accomplish twice as much as one person can.

-A Cluttered Home Due to a Life Transition is Usually a Temporary Dilemma
+A Cluttered Home Due to a Life Transition is Usually a Temporary Dilemma.

 The good news is that transitional clutter is almost always a temporary tight spot that we find ourselves in.
 In most cases, once we get back on our feet and/or get some extra help, we can usually regain a sense of control.
 Are you are dealing with a more permanent situation, like a long-term physical disability?
 In this case, the solution may lie in making some changes to simplify your lifestyle and home.
-You might even consider moving to a smaller home or different setting to make things easier for yourself.
+You might even consider moving to a simpler home or different setting to make things easier for yourself.